 A critical step in developing your written DIMP Plan is validating the results of the risk ranking.
-"Validating" means comparing the results of the SHRIMP risk ranking model with what you, as the operator of system, believe are the highest risk areas in your system.
+"Validating" means comparing the results of the SHRIMPTM risk ranking model with what you, as the operator of system, believe are the highest risk areas in your system.
 Before you began developing your DIMP plan you probably had a sense for which parts of your system, if any, were relatively trouble-free and which parts required extra attention.
-You undoubtedly know more about your system than SHRIMP will ever know, even though SHRIMP attempts to ask all the relevant questions that affect the probability and consequences of a failure of your system due to any of the 8 threats.
-If you disagree with the relative rankings produced by SHRIMP it is most likely because you are aware of factors that SHRIMP did not consider.
+You undoubtedly know more about your system than SHRIMPTM will ever know, even though SHRIMPTM attempts to ask all the relevant questions that affect the probability and consequences of a failure of your system due to any of the 8 threats.
+If you disagree with the relative rankings produced by SHRIMPTM it is most likely because you are aware of factors that SHRIMPTM did not consider.

-At this point you should review the relative risk rankings produced by SHRIMP and the explanation for that ranking listed in the bullets under the threat-segment.
-If you agree with the relative risk ranking you can leave them unchanged, but if you believe one or more threat-segments are higher or lower in the list than they should be, you should move them.
+At this point you should review the relative risk rankings produced by SHRIMPTM and the explanation for that ranking listed in the bullets under the threat-segment.
+If you agree with the relative risk ranking for a segment leave it unchanged, but if you believe SHRIMP'sTM relative risk rank for one or more threat-segments is higher or lower in the list than it should be, you should move it higher or lower and enter an explanation why you moved it.

 Some threat-segments may not be ranked.
-If you created any threats under "Other" threats, for instance, SHRIMP cannot rank them because the threat assessment does not include any probability for consequence questions.
-You must manually move these threat segments into the list where you believe the relative risk of these threat-segments should be.
-Follow the steps below to place these threats somewhere in the list.
+If you created any threats under "Other" threats, for instance, SHRIMPTM does not rank them because the threat assessment does not include any probability for consequence questions.
+You must manually re-assign the risk rank of these threat segments to where you believe the relative risk of these threat-segments should be.
+Follow the steps below to re-assign these threat-segments.